SavageCore/vite-svelte-starter/README.md

 npm run dev
 ```

+## Coverage

+[Codecov](https://codecov.io/) is used to track coverage.
+To enable coverage tracking, you need to add your `CODECOV_TOKEN` as a repository secret.
+Selecting `setup repo` on your [Codecov dashboard](https://app.codecov.io/) should guide you through it.
+See the [docs](https://docs.codecov.com/docs#step-2-get-the-repository-upload-token) for more.

 ## Publishing

 This template is configured to publish to GitHub Pages.
 To publish your app push a new tag (starting with v) to the repo.
 This will trigger a GitHub Action that will build and publish your app to GitHub Pages.